kirschbaum-development/nova-chartjs/README.md

 ![Cards](screenshots/Cards.png "Cards")

-You can add your Nova ChartJS Charts as a card on Dashboard or Resource Index.
+You can add your Nova ChartJS charts as a card on the Dashboard or a Resource Index.

 ```php
 use App\User as AppUser;